Technocrats-nitw/HacktoberFest/README.md

 # 🎃 🎯   Technocrats@HacktoberFest 2021  🎃🎯
 Team Technocrats (NITW) is accepting your contributions under the hood of Hacktoberfest !
 Contribute -> Learn -> Earn goodies xD
+This Repo is for Flutter and Python Developers !
+JS & Web developers visit

 <img src="./hactoberfest.png">